jgratien/BigDataHadoopSparkDaskCourse/TPs/doc/Docker.md

 $ sudo netstat -lntp | grep dockerd
 ```

-Second solution (cannot be used with first solution because of conflicts)
+--Second solution (cannot be used with first solution because of conflicts)

 Set the hosts array in the /etc/docker/daemon.json to connect to the UNIX socket and an IP address, as follows: